richardskumat/debdocker/readme.md

 This image serves as a base for qwe1/dind-ansible-molecule to build from.

+## Purpose of this image

+Serves as a base image for my own use and for Gitlab CI usage.

 ## Links to source code and build logs

 Gitlab